Michael-Tighe92/cee-lo/README.md

 - 8.)
 Getting a point does not take into consideration of how high the pair is only the point.
 Ex: 1-1-6 is higher than 6-6-1
 - 9.)
 Getting any roll besides the above mentioned will result in a meaningless roll.
 The player or CPU than must roll again
 - 10.)
 Draws do not count as either a win or loss
+- Note: Need to make improvements and adjustments to the code.
+Will implement more functions to reduce redundancy and improve efficiancy